Cooped up? Get out of the house! Here's a roundup of cozy places for lots of indoor family fun.

 Recreations Outlet

 This is an indoor playground showroom featuring playground equipment (think play sets and trampolines).
 For a fee, your little ones can play on the playgrounds, play soccer, basketball and ride scooters.
-There are also little toddler houses and kitchens set up that can help occupy little ones for a long time.
+Open seven days a week, there’s plenty of clean, safe play for the kiddos to blow off some steam!

 • Location: 885 St. Rt.
 28, Milford